 Our camper's safety and health is key to a successful summer.
-The Perkiomen School security staff patrols the campus throughout our stay.
-Senior Staff are trained on-site with and are internationally recognized with Crisis Prevention Certification.
-This training includes a myriad of "what-if" scenarios to give staff the experience and confidence to appropriately respond with camper welfare in mind.
+The Solebury School staff prioritizes safety on campus.
+Senior Sequoia Staff are trained on site and are internationally recognized with Crisis Prevention Certification.
+This training includes a myriad of "what- if" scenarios to give staff the experience and confidence to appropriately respond with camper welfare in mind.
 We review emergency response procedures (fire drills etc.) with our campers within 24 hours of their arrival to camp and maintain open lines of communication with local authorities in the unlikely event the need should arise.
-We coordinate with the Perkiomen School in regards to potential campus wide events and a synergistic response.
+We coordinate with the Solebury School in regards to potential campus wide events and a synergistic response.